Weymouth Town, Massachusetts Therapists

 • Elderly people who may develop mental illnesses like Alzheimer’s Disease

 Fortunately, there are several clinics and private therapists in the city who specialize in treating mental illness in most of its forms.
-Before treatment can begin, however, it is important that those at risk or their loved ones learn how to spot the warning signs of poor mental health before it is too late.
+Before treatment can begin, however, those at risk or their loved ones must learn how to spot the warning signs of poor mental health before it is too late.